-- An organization formed under a federal or state law that refers to it as incorporated or as a corporation, body corporate, or body politic. - An organization formed under a state law that refers to it as a joint-stock company or joint-stock association. - An insurance company. - · Certain banks.
+- An organization formed under a federal or state law that refers to it as incorporated or as a corporation, body corporate, or body politic. - An organization formed under a state law that refers to it as a joint-stock company or joint-stock association. - An insurance company. - · Certain banks. - An organization wholly owned by a state or local government. - An organization specifically required to be taxed as a corporation by the Internal Revenue Code (for example, certain publicly traded partnerships). - · Certain foreign organizations identified in section 301.7701-2(b)(8) of the regula- - A tax-exempt organization. - · A real estate investment trust. - · An organization classified as a trust under section 301.7701-4 of the regulations or

-- An organization wholly owned by a state or local government. - An organization specifically required to be taxed as a corporation by the Internal Revenue Code (for example, certain publicly traded partnerships). - Certain foreign organizations. - A tax-exempt organization. - · A real estate investment trust. - An organization classified as a trust under section 301.7701-4 of the regulations or otherwise subject to special treatment under the Internal Revenue Code. - Any other organization that elects to be classified as a corporation by filing Form 8832.
+- otherwise subject to special treatment under the Internal Revenue Code. - Any other organization that elects to be classified as a corporation by filing Form 8832.